spring-cloud/spring-cloud-kubernetes/README.md

 [![Javadocs](http://www.javadoc.io/badge/org.springframework.cloud/spring-cloud-starter-kubernetes-netflix.svg?color=blue)](http://www.javadoc.io/doc/org.springframework.cloud/spring-cloud-starter-kubernetes-netflix)
 [![Dependency Status](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-netflix/badge?style=flat)](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-starter-kubernetes-netflix/)

-A Spring Cloud application which is a client calling a microservice will be interested to rely on a client loadbalanceing feature in order to discover for a service, the endpoints that it could reach.
-This mechanism has been implemented within the [spring-cloud-kubernetes-ribbon](spring-cloud-kubernetes-ribbon/pom.xml) project where a kubernetes client will populate a `ServerList` about such endpoints available.
+Spring Cloud client applications calling a microservice should be interested on relying on a client load-balancing feature in order to automatically discover at which endpoint(s) it can reach a given service.
+This mechanism has been implemented within the [spring-cloud-kubernetes-ribbon](spring-cloud-kubernetes-ribbon/pom.xml) project where a Kubernetes client will populate a [Ribbon](https://github.com/Netflix/ribbon) `ServerList` containing information about such endpoints.

 The implementation is part of the following starter that you can use by adding its dependency to your pom file: